 After this step the configuration is completed.
 You can use repcli “status” and “report” commands to get detailed information about replication Processes, including statistics on the number and types of the operations, number of transactions, capture and apply speeds, replication lag, etc.

-You can follow similar steps to setup replication for most "migrate oracle to snowflake" cases.
+You can follow similar steps to setup replication for most "migrate oracle cdc snowflake" cases.
 Some configurations like Oracle Exadata to Snowflake replication may require ASM connection to be additionally specified.

-In this paper we described various configuration options for Oracle to Snowflake data replication and demonstrated how easy it is to setup full data migration and ongoing replication with Repstance.
+In this paper we described various configuration options for Oracle data integrator Snowflake and demonstrated how easy it is to setup full data migration and ongoing replication with Repstance.